tmarcy/Whatstheweatherlike/readme.md

 ## The project in short

 Simple Google App Engine Web Application example, written in Python 2.7, using MetaWheater site API (see references in "Built With" section).
 The user is able to see his favourite city weather forecasts for the next five days.

-## Requirements
+## Specifications

-- Use a form to retrieve users' searches data (city name).
+- A form is used to retrieve users' searches data (city name).
-- The app response has to show: date, maximum temperature, minimum temperature (with blue color, when the day is the coldest, red color, when the day is the hottest, black color otherwise).
+- The app response shows: date, maximum temperature, minimum temperature (with blue color, when the day is the coldest, red color, when the day is the hottest, black color otherwise).
-- The city name and a counter have to be saved automatically in the Datastore.
+- The city name and a counter are saved automatically in the Datastore.
-- Build an API GET that shows the 3 most popular cities requested by users, in JSON format.
+- An API GET is given; it shows the 3 most popular cities requested by users, in JSON format.

 ## Before starting
 Add a lib folder to the project, in which you have to install the libraries listed in "requirements.txt" file.